Feedback through graph motifs relates structure and function in complex networks: Network transfer function determined by motif cumulants

-Theorem~\ref{TH:uniform_motif} provides a major simplification of the relationship between network connectivity $W$ and the network transfer function.
-First, note that only chain motifs appear in Eq.~\eqref{E:transfer_motifs}.
+Theorem~\ref{TH:uniform_motif} provides a major simplification of the relationship between connectivity $W$ and the network transfer function.
+First, only chain motifs appear in Eq.~\eqref{E:transfer_motifs}.
 This shows they are the only \emph{independent} connectivity features that affect $G(s)$.
 Other types of motifs and connectivity features may indirectly modify $G(s)$, but their effect is fully quantified in terms of their impact on chain motif cumulants.

-Moreover, the representation is highly efficient.
-Because motif cumulants remove all redundancy of their sub-components, they often decay quickly with motif size $n$~\cite{Hu:2014gs}.
-Consequently, keeping only the first few terms of the infinite sum in Eq.~\eqref{E:transfer_motifs} provides a good approximation of $G(s)$.
+Moreover, as we will illustrate below, the representation is highly efficient.
+Keeping only the first few terms of the infinite sum in Eq.~\eqref{E:transfer_motifs} can provide a good approximation of $G(s)$.
+This is in contrast to the slow convergence of a naive expansion of $G(s)$ in powers of $h(s)$, which would have coefficients related to motif counts $\mu_n$ instead of motif cumulants $\kappa_n$.
+Intuitively, the $\kappa_n$ decay rapidly with size $n$, as they have had any redundancy from their sub-components removed.
+We empirically observe this fast decay in many graph models~\cite{Hu:2014gs}.
 This has important practical consequences, as the global network dynamics can then be explained in terms of a few measurable connection statistics.\\

-{ \bf Motif statistics and the internal feedback hierachy.} Theorem~\ref{TH:uniform_motif} shows that each successive motif cumulant contributes dynamics that are equivalent to a successive feedback loop in engineering control (Fig.~\ref{F:figure2}{\bf B}).
-As a special case, we obtain a simple and intuitive control-theoretic characterization of the widely studied \ER{} (ER) random network \citep{Erdos1961biis}.
-In a ER graph each connection is independently chosen to be present with probability $p$.
-We show that, as a consequence, only one term will remain in the expression for the network transfer function $G(s)$ for large networks (Fig.~\ref{F:figure2}{\bf A} upper inset) \saa.
-In other words, we obtain $G(s) \rightarrow \frac{h(s)}{1-N\kappa_1 h(s)}$ for large \ER{} networks.
-This simple expression has a clear interpretation of wrapping proportional feedback around a single node, a well studied architecture in control theory~\citep{Ogata:2010tz}.

-A broader class of networks also have the same chain motif cumulants as an \ER{} network: that is, $\kappa_j = 0 $ for all $j \ge 2$.
-Thus, for the setup above, these networks again produce filters that are equivalent to proportional feedback around a single node.
-This holds for any network for which the in-degree or out-degree of each node is identical, such as regular networks, ``small world" networks~\cite{Watts:1998db}, and any other network that has connectivity with a rotational/translational symmetry (see Supplemental Material).